tes-gfx/yocto_manifest/README.md

 ## TES internal only: Update SVN credentials

 Update SVN credentials in ./conf/svn.inc

-Make sure to add "tesintern" to OVERRIDES.
+Make sure to append "tesintern" to OVERRIDES variable in ./conf/local.conf.
 This will enable source fetching from internal SVN.

 ## Build Yocto artifacts